nats-io/nats-site/content/blog/kotlin-example.md

     }
 ```

-To create a publication method we just have to call the Nats.java function, passing as parameters the subject and message in ByteArray.
+To create a publication method we just have to call the nats.java function, passing as parameters the subject and message in ByteArray.

 ```kotlin
 fun pub(topic: String, msg: String){